gopal-amlekar/stm32f4-arm-systick/README.md

 #### Steps

-Follow the steps below to open the project and see yourself the LEDs blinking on STM32F4 Discovery board.
+Clone this repository and then follow the steps below to open the project and see yourself the LEDs blinking on STM32F4 Discovery board.

+If you already have Keil MDK-ARM and STM32F4 software pack  installed then you can skip directly to step 3.

 ##### Step 1